Adobe shares soar after Fotolia buy, Creative Cloud jump

 Adobe is being helped by demand from corporate customers.
 Chief Financial Officer Mark Garrett told Reuters deals with were "getting bigger and bigger".

-Garrett added that Adobe, which loses about a third of its revenue through pirated software, is considering a number of options to combat piracy including making a feature in Adobe's Photoshop available only to users who log into the cloud.
+Garrett added that Adobe, which loses about a third of its revenue through pirated software, is considering a number of options to combat piracy including making products such as Adobe's Photoshop available only to users who log into the cloud.

 The company said it added 644,000 new Creative Cloud subscriptions in the fourth quarter which ended on Nov.
 28 but noted seasonal factors would trim growth in the current quarter.